 Oct 3, 2025

-From Newsweek: The United States Supreme Court will hear arguments next week into a case challenging the legality of Colorado’s ban on LGBTQ+ conversion therapy.
+From Newsweek: The United States Supreme Court will hear arguments next week into a case challenging the legality of Colorado’s ban on conversion therapy.

 Supreme Court arguments are set to begin on Tuesday in the case Chiles v.
 Salazar, potentially having implications for states that have sought to prohibit the practice.
-The conservative tilt of the Supreme Court has alarmed some LGBTQ+ advocates who believe the ban is at risk.
+The conservative tilt of the Supreme Court has alarmed some advocates who believe the ban is at risk.

 Recent posts